wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     *   (a) the appropriate government department in its own name if the department has power to sue apart from this section; or

-    *   (b) the appropriate officer of the Crown in the name in which he may sue on behalf of the Crown or of any government department if the officer has power to sue on behalf of the Crown or of any government department apart from this section; or
+    *   (b) the appropriate officer of the Crown in the name in which he or she may sue on behalf of the Crown or of any government department if the officer has power to sue on behalf of the Crown or of any government department apart from this section; or

     *   (c) the Attorney-General if there is no such appropriate department or officer or if the Attorney-General has any reasonable doubt whether any and, if so, which department or officer is appropriate; or